Taxing Our 401(k)

-Approximately 55 million Americans contribute tax-free to a 401(K).
+Approximately 55 million Americans contribute tax-free to a 401(k).
 The Republicans in Congress had looked at making this contribution taxable as a way to offset over $1.5 trillion in tax cuts (over a decade) under their new tax plan.
-The latest tax proposal did not change the 401(NYSE:K) taxation - but would it have mattered?
+The latest tax proposal did not change the 401(k) taxation - but would it have mattered?

-Under current law, an employee can contribute up to $18,000 per year tax free to these accounts ($18,500 beginning in 2018), and the employer can contribute to this account also up to a contribution limit of $54,000 per year (there are exceptions).
-At retirement, all withdrawals (including initial tax free contribution, dividends, interest and capital gains) are taxed.
+Under current law, an employee can contribute up to $18,000 per year tax-free to these accounts ($18,500 beginning in 2018), and the employer can contribute to this account also up to a contribution limit of $54,000 per year (there are exceptions).
+At retirement, all withdrawals (including initial tax-free contribution, dividends, interest and capital gains) are taxed.

 Yes, President Trump has tweeted:

-But the issue really is that the details of any change to 401(K) is sketchy.
-Would would happen to the owner contribution portion?
-Would this mean that the 401(K) program be changed to resemble the existing Roth 401(K) - contributions to Roth IRAs or Roth 401(K) plans are made with after-tax dollars - but the accumulation of dividends, interest, and capital gains is never taxed..
+But the issue really is that the details of any change to 401(k) is sketchy.
+What would happen to the owner contribution portion?
+Would this mean that the 401(k) program would be changed to resemble the existing Roth 401(k) - contributions to Roth IRAs or Roth 401(k) plans are made with after-tax dollars - but the accumulation of dividends, interest, and capital gains is never taxed.

-The CBO has stated reducing the tax-free element of 401(K) likely not a good thing to the lower and moderate income wage earner:
+The CBO has stated reducing the tax-free element of 401(k) is likely not a good thing to the lower and moderate income wage earner:

 .....
 The main argument against this option is that it would reduce the retirement saving of some lower- and -moderate-income people.
 Eliminating the extra allowance for catch-up contributions in particular would adversely affect those ages 50 and over who might have failed to save enough for a comfortable retirement while raising their families.
 The amount that they could contribute to tax-preferred retirement accounts would be cut at precisely the time when reduced family obligations and impending retirement make them more likely to respond to tax incentives to save more.